 So, my client was technically correct in that he “didn’t find anything.”
 He just spent a few hundred dollars for me to tell him what he already knew, right?
 Not at all.
 My more comprehensive search revealed two registrations owned by the same company for the mark CLIFF JUMPING (Reg.
 Nos.
 3672445 and 2761445), both of which are registered for educational services in the fields of personal and organizational growth and development.
-Unquestionably, the Trademark Office would refuse registration of my client’s CLIFF JUMP mark on the basis that it’s likely to cause confusion with these registrations for CLIFF JUMPING.
+Unquestionably, the USPTO would refuse registration of my client’s CLIFF JUMP mark on the basis that it’s likely to cause confusion with these registrations for CLIFF JUMPING.
 In addition, there is the possibility that the owner of these registrations would challenge my client’s use of CLIFF JUMP if he commenced use of it in connection with his services.
 Probably not a winning case for my client, wouldn’t you agree?

 Sometimes, Bad News is Good News